rudidude86/gura-lang.github.io/documents/Syntax.md

 ### {{ page.chapter }}.1.6.
 Attribute

-An identifier preceded by a colon is called Attribute.
+A symbol preceded by a colon is called Attribute.

     :foo  :bar